Boundary County Clerk / Auditor / Recorder

 - Pay the fee of $28

 You can go to the U.S. Department of State’s Passport Services and Information Site and print out the needed passport applications, or you can obtain the forms from this office.
-Hours for passports are from Monday through Friday 9:00a.m.
-To 4:30p.m. (expect holidays).
+Hours for passports are from Monday through Friday 9:00a.m. to 4:30p.m. (except holidays).

 Clerk of the District Court